itaym/react-any-attr/README.md

 The component receives one property called **attributes**.
 This property defines the attributes to add to any HTML element it wraps <u>directly</u>.
 The component also provides two helper functions called **asObject** and **asString**.
-When adding a function to an HTML element it will appear as a string: `<input myfunction="function () { return ''; }"`.
-If you wish to add a function to a HTML elment you must do something like `input['fnName'] = myFunction` which is ugly and will cause problems with Typescript and it is for sure not the React way.
-Also, if you would like to add an object if will apear as: `<input myobject="[object Object]"` that is where those functions come to hand:

 #### asString
 Adds anything to an element converted to string.
 The attribute will be added to the "outerHTML" of the element and will be visible in the inspect.